kitschpatrol/astro-media-kit/readme.md

 })
 ```

-Originals are identified by the single 8-character hash suffix Astro appends before the extension (`photo.Ab1Cd2Ef.jpg`).
-Transformed variants have additional segments and are left alone.
+Originals match the shape `{base}.{HASH8}.{ext}` — the 8-character hash Astro appends before the extension (e.g. `photo.Ab1Cd2Ef.jpg`).
+Transformed variants use an `_` separator after the hash (`photo.Ab1Cd2Ef_W800.webp`) and are left alone.
+An original is only removed when at least one transformed sibling exists, so unused `public/` images are preserved.
 Inspired by [this Astro issue](https://github.com/withastro/astro/issues/4961).

 ### Strip EXIF